History of the Aluminum

 As Bor Aluminum today we will explain the aluminum’s history.
 We are an aluminum billet manufacturer in this sector for 30 years.

-Aluminum, which is the most produced material after steel in the world, is used extensively in the construction industry, especially in roof and facade cladding, doors and windows, stairs, scaffolding, and greenhouse constructions.
+Aluminum, which is the most produced material after steel in the world, is used extensively in the construction industry, especially in roof and facade cladding, balustrades, doors and windows, stairs, scaffolding, and greenhouse constructions.
 Apart from these, it also has usage in automotive, aircraft and wagon construction, electricity, packaging, vehicle component, wire and cable production, machinery and machine elements, and metallurgy.
 As a result of R&D researches, it has started to be used in the defense industry today.

-Aluminum, which is still considered as a young metal in the world, has high corrosion resistance and long life.
+Aluminum, which is still considered a young metal in the world, has high corrosion resistance and long life.
 Aluminum is used in the construction industry at a rate of 37%.
 Among the biggest reasons for the preferability of aluminum is its;

 - long life,